etaque/elm-routing-example/README.md

 ## How it works

-An enum type is created to modelize the current route with its params in the model.
-That's done in `Route` module.

 Browser location is the reference, so our app needs to subscribe to location changes, and push new locations to browser on navigation (and not the other way around).
 That's the job of `Location` module, through ports, handled by JS in `index.html`.
 Can be path or hash, works the same.

+`Route` module defines an enum type is created to modelize the current route with params within the model.

 Once we've subscribed to path updates, we parse them in `update` with the help of the route parser.
-Our model is updated with new route and we can then react to this route update (see `mountRoute`).
+Then our model is updated with new route and we can then react to this route update (see `mountRoute`).

 In summary: